jmfranck/acert.github.io/VirtualBox/Downloads.md

 - The shell script was modified + broken this morning, but should now be fixed for Windows, and may or may not work for Mac.
     - 3PM: made some small updates to script, possibly fixed some issues.
 If you have problems, first try to re-download.
     - If you get a syntax error, please run either `dos2unix unpack_linux_vm.sh` or `sed "s/\r//" -i unpack_linux_vm.sh` (this fixes a potential newline issue with the download).
     - We have not yet had the opportunity to test on Mac or Linux -- if you get shell scripting errors, please send them to John, so we can try to fix them.
-Do check the md5sums manually, as well (see below).
+However, you don't need the shell script to unpack the files.
+You can unpack with your tool of choice and , anyways (see below).

 ## VM Image of Linux System